sergiocorreia/panflute/docs/source/index.rst

 - Convenience elements such as `TableRow` and `TableCell` allow for easier filters.
-- Panflute can be run as a filter itself, in which case it will run all filters listed in the metadata field `pandoc-filters`.
+- Panflute can be run as a filter itself, in which case it will run all filters listed in the metadata field `panflute-filters`.
 - Can use metadata as a dict of builtin-values instead of Panflute objects, with `doc.get_metadata()`.